A Rather Weak 'Attempt' To Defend

 slowly (as several of the quotations above argued).

-Here are a few videos if he doubts this well-known fact.
+phenomenon if he doubts this well-known fact.
+[Moreover, we have

 The conclusion?